Building a Reliable and Extendable Notifications Platform

 It was built as part of our Ruby on Rails monolith and leveraged Sidekiq background job processing.
 Once the job was completed, the processor iterated over the various integrations and sent the email, the Websocket message, mobile push notification, etc.

-The PR had to go through our code review, pass a long CI pipeline, and even after you managed to merge your PR, due to the Monolith’s deployment policy, it took 2 days to deploy to production.
+The PR had to go through our code review, pass a long CI pipeline, and even after you managed to merge your PR, due to the monolith’s deployment policy, it took 2 days to deploy to production.
+In addition, allowing users to edit the files that define the notification flow introduced more variation over time, which made the overall flow harder to maintain.

 We decided we had to build a long-term solution.